 For most non-billionaires out there, buying a diamond can seem like an expensive endeavor.
 But why are diamonds so expensive, and have diamond prices always been this high?
 We took a long hard look at the diamond market and diamond production to determine these answers while providing hacks so you can buy bigger diamonds for less.
+Check out our stunning assortment of lab grown diamond engagement rings.
 Read on to find out!

 Are Diamonds Rare?

 You may have heard the reasonable assertion that diamonds are rare gemstones.
 But why exactly do we believe that diamonds are rare?
 To answer that, we have to look at the history of the modern diamond market and the diamond industry at large.